Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: V. Experimental consequences of memory--dominated critical dynamics

 \subsection{A. Infrared spectral control and automatic emergence of the dome}

+The analysis of Secs.~III and IV shows that the superconducting transition temperature is governed by the infrared structure of the retarded Cooper kernel, which in turn is controlled by the relaxation spectrum.
+For a finite low--$\lambda$ TDOS, $\rho(\lambda\to0)=\rho_0$, the transition scale follows the BCS-like form obtained in Eq.~(\ref{eq:Tc_flat_final}), where $\Lambda$ denotes the effective infrared spectral extent of the slow--mode reservoir.

-The linearized transition scale derived in Eq.~(\ref{eq:Tc_linear}) shows that superconductivity is governed by the infrared spectral weight $\rho_0$ of the slow--mode reservoir.
-We interpret this regime not as a finely tuned quantum critical point, but as a self--organized dynamical fixed point of the relaxation spectrum.
+We interpret this regime not as a finely tuned quantum critical point, but as a self--organized dynamical state characterized by an extended distribution of slow relaxation modes.
+In this state, feedback between electronic correlations and collective dynamics maintains a broad near-marginal sector of the TDOS,